Deandre Ayton NBA Preview vs. the Grizzlies

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-In this article, we look at Ayton's available prop bets, providing stats to help you figure out the best wagers to make.
+Below, we look at Ayton's stats and trends to help you pick out the best prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.